The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 The Certificate in Coaching is a full professional coaching qualification, which is based on the pure definition of coaching.

-People get confused about coaching, mainly because the word is often wrongly used in connection with sport.
+People get confused about coaching.
+This is mainly because the word is often wrongly used in connection with sport.

 Coaching is not about training, or showing, or mentoring, or advising.

 It is about enabling the person being coached (client) to have their own thoughts and produce their own solutions.

 Therefore, coaching is a very powerful management tool.

 Certificate in Coaching – Objectives and Outcomes

 The Certificate in Coaching is a very pragmatic programme.
 During the programme, you will learn a ranger of tools such as GROW, STAR and ABC.
 You can then apply them in live coaching situations and you will learn by doing.

 You will find yourself some volunteer clients and you can develop your skills by carrying out real coaching sessions with them.
 Your volunteers can be friends, family or colleagues at work.
 They are helping you achieve your Certificate in Coaching.

-The whole programme is available to you online and your programme support facilitator will give you feedback and will coach you towards becoming a fully qualified professional coach.
+The whole programme is available to you online and your programme support facilitator will give you feedback and will help you towards becoming a fully qualified professional coach.

 This qualification will enable you to gain entry into the Institute of Training and Occupational Learning as a full Member if you wish to join, and you will be able to use the letters MITOL (Member of the Institute of Training and Occupational Learning) after your name to reflect your professional status.

 Who Should Study for the Certificate in Coaching?

 Anyone who is in a position to help other achieve their goals.

 So you could be a learning professional, a line manager, a team leader, a senior manager or a freelance trainer.

 There a number of outputs you need to produce so you can be assessed for your Certificate in Coaching.

 - Keep a coaching log which will show what you do to prepare for and follow-up on each coaching session

-- Submit client notes which will be used to assess you
+- Submit client notes – these will be used to assess you

 - Record how many hours coaching practise you get.
 The minimum is 10 hours